Built-in Plugin

 , pull_request.target

-events, while other events only calculate full coverage.
+support calculating incremental coverage results, while other events only calculate full coverage.

 allowExts